celestiaorg/celestia-app/docs/architecture/adr-015-namespace-id-size.md

 ## Open Questions

 1. What are the performance implications on celestia-node for a larger namespace ID size?
-1. Is it possible to adopt a large namespace ID size and mitigate the tradeoffs?
+1. Is it possible to mitigate some tradeoffs when adopting a large namespace ID size?
     1. It may be possible to avoid writing the namespace ID to continuation blob shares (proposed by @nashqueue)
     1. It may be possible to decrease the bandwidth requirements for NMT proofs by using lossless compression (proposed by @evan-forbes)